Sergio Andrés Martínez Pérez

 Feeding the future

 Sergio recognises that to achieve food security, the world needs to embed sustainability from farm to fork.
 “Sustainability is important because it guarantees food security.
 Potatoes in cold climates are a driving force for rural agriculture and generate the most jobs,” he says.
 “Globally, the population is growing and so is the need for food.
-Sustainable agriculture is linked and focused on supplying this need.”
+Sustainable agriculture is linked to and focused on supplying this need.”

 Today’s decisions, tomorrow’s opportunities